 For taxable income exceeding 375,000 UAE dirhams ($102,000), the statutory tax rate will be 9 percent, and for taxable income up to that amount, the rate will be zero percent.
 The ministry also claims that the UAE corporate tax regime will be “among the most competitive in the world,” and that “the UAE corporate tax regime will be among the most competitive in the world.”

-Individuals would continue to be exempt from taxation on income derived from labour, real estate, equity investments, and other sources of personal income that are unrelated to a UAE trade or business, according to the government.
-Investors from other countries who do not do business in the nation will also be exempt from the levy.
+According to the government, individuals will continue to be tax-exempt on income generated from labour, real estate, equity investments, and other sources of personal income unconnected to a UAE trade or business.
+Investors from other nations who do not conduct business in the country will likewise be free from the tax.

 On the basis of profit, UAE corporate tax will be levied on the “adjusted accounting net profit” generated by the company.
 As of now, free zone firms — of which there are hundreds around the nation — may “continue to benefit from company tax benefits” as long as they “meet all required rules,” according to the ministry.
 The several free zones in the United Arab Emirates have long provided advantages to businesses, including 0% taxation and the ability to retain 100 percent foreign ownership.